agapow/psicons.core/README.txt

 About psicons.core
 ==================

+.. |psicons| replace:: *psicons*

 Background
 ----------

 Scientific analysis can be problematic:

 * It may involve multiple steps, each using the results of the previous stage.
 Making a mistake often means repeating the whole series for safety.

 * Sometimes analysis chains have to be repeated on different datasets.
 Sometimes, even within a single analysis, the same manipulation or test has to be repeated with slightly different parameters.

-* But even immediately after the fact, it's easy to forget what was done.
+* Even immediately after the fact, it's easy to forget what was done.
 9 months later when responding to a referee's report, it may be impossible.

 * Collaborators, clients or bosses may demand accountability.

 * With long but routine tasks, it's easy to get bored and make mistakes.

-It this light, *psicons* is a quick and dirty hack to subvert the scons build system for scientific analysis.
+It this light, |psicons| is a quick and dirty hack to subvert the scons build system for scientific analysis.
 Every stage of analysis is a command-line call to a script or executable that takes *inputs* and produces *outputs*.
 When scons is called, dependencies between outputs and inputs are tested and only those stages are run that are necessary to update outputs.
-In addition, analysis steps are documented by the build file.
+In addition, the exact sequence of analyses is recorded by the build file.

 In summary, *psicons* provides:

-* Repeatability: running a build file repeats the analysis
+* Repeatability: running a build file, reruns the same analysis
 * Reproducibility: the build file (and custom scripts) document the steps of the analysis
 * Minimization of effort: if inputs or analysis steps are changed, only the necessary (dependent) steps of the analysis are rerun
 * Mistake-resistant: errors don't derail analysis due to reproducibility ("what did I do") and minimization of effort (only dependent steps are repeated)